Data from November 2018 and December 2018 (parts on temporary employment agency workers and precarious employment)

 Most of the indicators presented in this article are from datasets that form part of the labour force survey main indicators (datasets starting with the letters lfsi).
 These main indicators differ from the datasets with the detailed annual and quarterly survey results (datasets starting with the letters lfsa and lfsq) in that the detailed survey results are exclusively based on microdata from the labour force survey, whereas the main indicators have received additional treatment.
 The most common additional adjustments are corrections of the main breaks in the series and estimations of missing values.
 These adjustments produce notable differences between the two data sets for some years.

 The datasets of the labour force survey main indicators are the most complete and reliable collection of employment and unemployment data available from the labour force survey.
-However, as they do not offer analysis of all background variables, it is in some cases necessary to use the detailed survey results as well, as is done in this article for the data in Table 3 and part of Table 4.
+However, as they do not offer analysis of all background variables, it is in some cases necessary to use the detailed survey results as well.

 Employment statistics can be used for a number of different analyses, including macroeconomic (looking at labour as a production factor), productivity or competitiveness studies.
 They can also be used to study a range of social and behavioural aspects related to an individual’s employment situation, such as the social integration of minorities, or employment as a source of household income.

 Employment is both a structural indicator and a short-term indicator.
 As a structural indicator, it may shed light on the structure of labour markets and economic systems, as measured through the balance of labour supply and demand, or the quality of employment.
 As a short-term indicator, employment follows the business cycle; however, it has limits in this respect, as employment is often referred to as a lagging indicator.